paige-lee/prostate_cancer_eqtls/README.md

 # prostate_cancer_eqtls

+Goal: optimize a QTLtools pipeline for cis-eQTLs and trans-eQTLs to identify patterns of gene expression in prostate cancer patients

 1. File Formatting

-Goal was to get input data files into the correct formats to use for MatrixEQTL in R. Formatting: http://www.bios.unc.edu/research/genomic_software/Matrix_eQTL/html/Matrix_eQTL_main.html
+Convert input data files into the correct formats to use for MatrixEQTL in R. Formatting: http://www.bios.unc.edu/research/genomic_software/Matrix_eQTL/html/Matrix_eQTL_main.html

 2. Subsetting